“If I knew then what I know now.” (**)

 An additional quirk in the blood test process is that when doctors run a typical serum B12 test, on some occasions the tests results come back with a high B12 level so they feel it can’t be a cause for the anemia.
 This is actually a false positive and can reflect B12 the body is taking from tissue stores due to lack of food consumption along with any supplementation a patient has taken (such as from a multivitamin).
 It can also reflect a test taken too soon after a patient has supplemented their body with B12 in general. (to be accurate for testing purposes a patient should refrain from B12 supplementation for 7-10 days) Serum B12 levels reflect ALL forms of B12 in the body, however, only the active form of B12 can be used by the body and therefore needs to be measured to make certain levels are accurate.
 If a doctor does still suspect that a B12 deficiency can be the underlying cause, to either rule it in or rule it out definitively, they can order an active B12 test, but they should also order a test for Homocysteine Levels and Methylmalonic Acid Levels as these raise and lower depending on B12 levels.
 For a whipple patient, a high B12 level should in theory also concern a doctor enough to run follow up testing since it might signal absorption issues.
 There are rare cancers and liver issues that can lead to high B12 numbers so this should be pursued and vetted to see if it is indeed a false positive or a signal of some other issue.

 Patients should also keep in mind, that even slight B12 deficiency can lead to the development of a host of symptoms never thought to be related to something so simple.
-These include, but are not limited to, weakness and fatigue (both of which can be extreme at times), joint pain, shortness of breath, rapid or irregular heartbeat, tongue swelling and taste issues, tingling in hands and feet, depression, memory issues, difficulty thinking – brain fog, irritability, weight loss, dizziness, vision problems, pale or yellowish skin.
+These include, but are not limited to, weakness and fatigue (both of which can be extreme at times), joint pain, shortness of breath, rapid or irregular heartbeat, tongue swelling and taste issues, tingling in hands and feet, depression, memory issues, difficulty thinking – brain fog, irritability, weight loss, dizziness, vision problems, pale or yellowish skin and migraines or regular headaches.
 If you are experiencing any of these or other symptoms, they are a sign of nutritional deficiency.
 Yes, they can also be a sign of other vitamin or mineral deficiencies, but they are not something to take lightly.
 If ignored for too long, especially in the case of B12, they can lead to irreversible nerve damage.

 8/20/17 – I just came across a fantastic video that depicts the issues with B12 and how doctors are failing to diagnose it at an alarming rate.
 Folate intake can also mask B12 deficiency which is why it is not detected on simple serum B12 tests.
 The video is just short of an hour long, but it can change your life to know this information.
 And, it could also change the lives of people close to you by being able to help them know what their issues could be.